OpenSociocracy/documentation-website/docs/glossary/index.md

 ## S3

 Sociocracy specifically as defined by [https://sociocracy30.org/](https://sociocracy30.org/).
-This is our guiding source when looking to define a process, we may differ en the end but it will be the starting point each time.
+This is our guiding source when looking to define a process, we may differ in the end but it will be the starting point each time.

 ## s8y